 3. PicMonkey.
 What if you want to edit photos on your computer, not on a phone or tablet?
 PicMonkey has you covered.
 This simple photo editor works in any internet browser, with no software installation needed.
-For a free browser program it’s surprisingly robust, offering not just basic color correction but a variety of filters, spot touch ups and text/image support to make great memes and graphics.
+For a free browser program, it’s surprisingly robust, offering not a just basic color correction but a variety of filters, spot touch-ups and text/image support to make great memes and graphics.
 Fire it up for yourself here!

 4. Pixlr-o-matic.
 Available as an app or for use on your browser, Pixlr-o-Matic is the most powerful free tool on this list.
 It offers filters numbering not in the dozens but in the hundreds, along with an impressive variety of tools like adding borders, special effects, spot corrections, and fine-tuned color adjustments.
 Unlike the options above it allows layered effects and gives a preview of what a filter will look like.
 If you’re willing to go down the rabbit hole of photo editing, you won’t find a better free choice.

 What are your favorite photo filters?